-How To Get Money in the Netherlands
+How To Pay in Shops in the Netherlands

 Netherlands has the euro (€) as its sole currency along with 24 other countries that use this common European money.
 One euro is divided into 100 cents.
 While each official euro member (as well as Monaco, San Marino and Vatican) issues its own coins with a unique obverse, the reverse, as well as all bank notes, look the same throughout the eurozone.
 Every coin is legal tender in any of the eurozone countries.